Liyobor/baichi/README.md

 # untitled

-A Flutter project with AI stuff.
+A Flutter project with poker cards recognition.